SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "So, you're going to tell me what to do while you do the same for the cake?"

-"Yes, kinda, I may do some stuff differently, but I will make sure I tell you if I need to deviate."
+"Yes, kinda, I may do some things differently, but I will make sure I tell you if I need to deviate."

 "Okay, what's the first step?"